BSc(Hons) Wildlife Ecology and Conservation Science (with Foundation Year)

 - The Earth

-- Field Skills (includes residential field trip)
+- Field Skills (includes residential field trip, where possible)

-- Wildlife and Society
+- Wildlife and Society.

-- Environmental and Field Techniques (includes international field trip)
+- Environmental and Field Techniques (includes residential trip, where possible)

 - Conservation in Practice

-- Ecology and Ecosystem Protection
+- Ecology and Ecosystem Protection.

-- Research Project
+- Research Project or Dissertation Project

-- Contemporary Conservation Science
+- Contemporary Conservation Science.

 - Marine Ecosystems